xli1224/stephenmcd.github.com/_posts/tumblr/2010-02-13-hasta-la-vista-windows.md

 development shop to a Linux/Python shop after several years is finally complete, paving the way for this latest install.
 I did experience a couple of hiccups that hadn't happened before.
-Firstly I have dual wide-screen monitors at work and I rotate one of them 90 degrees in order to maximize the amount of visible code on my screen.
+Firstly I have dual wide-screen monitors at work and I rotate one of them 90 degrees in order to maximise the amount of visible code on my screen.
 The display properties in Ubuntu only gave me the ability to flip the display 180 degrees which seemed quite odd so I then tried to manually rotate the display with the